 Prune all large trees and remove all branches at least 2 metres from the ground.
 Thin subcanopy trees, cut down dead or dying trees and remove overhanging branches that are close to powerlines.

 Tips for lighting fires in the open air

 - Fuel: Plan to light stumps and heavy fuels after the end of summer because they can burn and smoulder for weeks (burn after the dry season when Fire Dangers are low.).

 - Permits: Always obey permit conditions

 - Fire Breaks: Clear at least 3 metres around the area to be burnt to stop the fire escaping.
 Larger fires require wider fire breaks – seek advice.

-- Notification: Notify neighbours and the Rural Fire Authority on the day you are undertaking large burns to avoid confusion that your burn is a wildfire requiring a 111 response.
+- Notification: Notify neighbours and the local Fire and Emergency New Zealand on the day you are undertaking large burns to avoid confusion that your burn is a wildfire requiring a 111 response.